 - Women who have been on hormone replacement therapy for a prolonged period of time

-Pulmonary function tests (also known as spirometry or PFT) are a group of tests that measure how well the lungs take in and release air and how well they move gases such as oxygen from the atmosphere into the body's circulation.
-By measuring how much air you exhale, and how quickly, the pulmonary test can evaluate a broad range of lung diseases.
+Pulmonary function tests (PFTs) are a group of tests that measure how well the lungs take in and release air and how well they move gases such as oxygen from the atmosphere into the body's circulation.
+By measuring how much air you exhale and how quickly, the pulmonary test can evaluate a broad range of lung diseases.

-Lung volume measures the amount of air in the lungs without forcibly blowing out.
-Some lung diseases (such as emphysema and chronic bronchitis) can make the lungs contain too much air.
+Tidal volume measures the amount of air in the lungs without forcibly blowing out.
+Some lung diseases (such as emphysema and chronic bronchitis) can cause the lungs to contain too much air.
 Other lung diseases, such as fibrosis of the lungs and asbestosis, make the lungs scarred and smaller so that they contain too little air.
-Testing the diffusion capacity (also called the DLCO) allows the doctor to estimate how well the lungs move oxygen from the air into the bloodstream.
+Testing the diffusion capacity (also called the DLCO) allows your healthcare provider estimate how well your lungs can move oxygen from the air into the bloodstream.

 - Diagnose certain types of lung disease, especially asthma, bronchitis, and emphysema

 - Find the cause of shortness of breath